 The named executive officers are employees of our Manager or its affiliates and therefore we generally have no obligation to pay them any form of compensation upon their termination of employment, except with respect to any restricted stock or RSU agreement entered into between us and such named executive officer.
 Other than as noted below, these agreements provide that any unvested portion of the award shall be immediately and irrevocably forfeited upon a termination of employment.
 Upon a change in control (as defined in our Equity Incentive Plan), the compensation committee may make such adjustments as it, in its discretion, determines are necessary or appropriate in light of the change in control, but only if the compensation committee determines that the adjustments do not have a substantial adverse economic impact on the participants (as determined at the time of the adjustments).
-The restricted stock and RSUs granted to the named executive officer's will fully vest if (i) such named executive officer is service.
-If the Company terminates such named executive officer's services due to his termination of employment with Ares Operations LLC (an affiliate of our Manager which employs the named executive officer's) without Cause (as defined in the restricted stock or RSU award agreement), the portion of such restricted stock award that would have vested during the 12 months following such termination will vest.
+The restricted stock and RSUs granted to the named executive officers in 2019 and 2020 will fully vest if (i) such named executive officer incurs a termination of service due to death or disability or (ii) there is a Change of Manager Event (as defined in the restricted stock or RSU award agreement) prior to the termination of such named executive officer's service.
+If the Company terminates such named executive officer's services due to his termination of employment with Ares Operations LLC (an affiliate of our Manager which employs the named executive officers) without Cause (as defined in the restricted stock or RSU award agreement), the portion of such restricted stock award that would have vested during the 12 months following such termination will vest.

-The following table sets forth information on the potential value of the accelerated restricted stock and RSUs to the named executive officers upon certain terminations or upon a change in control, assuming such termination or change in control occurred on December 31, 2021:
+The following table sets forth information on the potential value of the accelerated restricted stock and RSUs to the named executive officers upon certain terminations or upon a change in control, assuming such termination or change in control occurred on December 31, 2020: